-Safety-Relevant Guidance for On-Road Testing of SAE Level 3, 4, and 5 Prototype Automated Driving System (ADS)-Operated Vehicles
+Safety-Relevant Guidance for On-Road Testing of Prototype Automated Driving System (ADS)-Operated Vehicles

 This document provides safety-relevant guidance for the public road testing of prototype level ADS-operated vehicles encompassing safety management planning for the vehicle, vehicle operations and the organization.
 Included within the planning will be in-vehicle/remote fallback test driver selection and training, operational safety metrics, emergency action planning, interaction with First/Second Responders and hazard identification and risk mitigation.